oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

   ![](images/code-repo-exploration-StatusResource-top.png)

-  4. This is a simple file, scoll down past the copyright (Sorry, but Oracle require that's there) and if you have done the Helidon labs you will see that it's the code that is run when  the `/status` REST API is called, Note the line
+  4. This is a simple file, scroll down past the copyright (Sorry, but Oracle require that's there) and if you have done the Helidon labs you will recognize that it's the code that is run when  the `/status` REST API is called, Note the line

 ```java
 public final static String VERSION = "0.0.1";